impressory/impressory/README.md

 It's designed to work both in-class and on-line.
 It's fairly simple to set up, and designed with scalability in mind.
 And there's lots more features either written or planned.

-Come and visit the ["for users"](http://impressory.github.io/for-users) site to find out more.

 @wbillingsley